-Grade Level: 9-12 Length: S Pre-requisite: None Credit: .5 Periods Per Week: 5 Weight: None Туре: R/E Other: Art supplies are required
+Grade Level: 9-12 Length: S Prerequisite: None Credit: .5 Periods Per Week: 5 Weight: None Type: R/E Other: Art supplies are required

 Do you like to draw?
 Do you find yourself doodling with any material you have nearby?
-Drawing is a way to clear your mind and find your creative outlet.
+Drawing is a way to.
 This course is open to all students who are interested in drawing from both observation and imagination.
-This entrylevel course will teach the students to observe and why this is an important skill in drawing.
 The students will work with a variety of drawing materials, such as graphite, charcoal, colored pencils, and pastels.
-This course will prepare students to go on to Advanced Drawing and later on, AP Studio Art: Drawing.
+Some subject matter includes portraits, landscapes, animals, plants, and still-life.
+This course will prepare students to go on to Advanced Drawing and later, AP Studio Art: Drawing.